PaytonWebber/AocDiscordBot/README.md

 Key Features:

-* Automated Updates: The bot automatically fetches the latest scores and achievements from the Advent of Code leaderboard.
+* Automated Updates: The bot automatically fetches the latest stars and scores from the Advent of Code leaderboard.

 * Real-Time Notifications: Members are notified in Discord when someone on the leaderboard earns a new star, keeping everyone up-to-date and engaged.

-* User-Friendly Interface: Simple commands and an intuitive interface make it easy for all members, regardless of their technical background, to interact with the bot and stay informed about the leaderboard status.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>